NYUDataBootcamp/Book/pandas-input.md

 cast = pd.read_csv(url, encoding='utf-8')
 ```

-Don't panic if nothing happens.
-It's a big file and takes a minute or two to read.
+Don't panic if nothing happens for a while.
+It's a big file (approximately 200 MB) and takes a minute or two to read.

 **Exercise.** Since we're all experts by now, we'll leave this one to you:

-* How large is the dataframe?
+* How large is the DataFrame?
 * What variables does it include?
 * Try these statements: